Flamengo pays approximately R$7.5 million in cash to Paulo Sousa and his commission; see details about values | Flamengo

 Flamengo put an end, this Tuesday, to all pending issues with Paulo Sousa, who was fired on the 9th.
 BRL 7.5 million the Portuguese coach and the six members of his commission.

-With the six missing salaries, proportional allowances for the 13th and vacation in addition to the 21 days not worked and more FGTS, Paulo received R$ 5,091,000.00.
+With the six missing salaries, proportional allowances referring to the 13th and vacation in addition to the 21 days not worked and more FGTS, Paulo received R$ 5,091,000.00.

 + After termination with Flamengo, Paulo Sousa says goodbye: “There are things and people that we do not control”